-Sometimes, fashion throws you a curveball so wrong that’s it’s right.
+Sometimes, fashion throws you a curveball so wrong that it’s right.
 Case in point?
 Boat shoes.
 Last seen on your dad, whose holiday personality revolved around the footwear with distinctive side-lacing (whether or not he was near a body of water), boat shoes have finally come ashore.
+This rehabilitation from off-duty dad shoe – or, worse, an essential component of the public schoolboy’s weekend uniform – started at Miu Miu, where leather boat shoes, aka deck shoes, were the finishing touch on outfits of polo shirts, Clubmaster spectacles and primary-coloured Speedos.

-Some brands have been pedalling boat shoes since time began (almost), such as Sebago, Le Chameau and Herring.
+Some brands have been working with boat shoes since time began (almost), such as Sebago, Le Chameau and Herring.
 It's the high street, however, that has backed the boat shoe for spring/summer 2025, with elevated iterations in leather and suede that you can team with socks now and bare ankles when it's time to hit a beach near you.

 Shop: The Best Boat Shoes